Know your consumer rights

-9 things every consumer should know about their rights
+9 things everyone should know about their consumer rights

 What you need to know to exercise your rights under the Australian Consumer Law.